geosolutions-it/MapStore2/docs/user-guide/footer.md

     <img src="../img/CRS_selector.gif" />

+In order to identify the desired CRS, you can also filter the CRS list by typing in a search input field located in the bottom part of the selector.
 This selection will be saved along with the map.

+note: the list of CRSs is customizable by MapStore's configuiration.